markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Accelerometer.md

 });
 ```

-You need to have completed the setup for remote GPIO access on the Yun - see [[Arduino Yun Remote GPIO]], and have a Tinkerkit accelerometer connected.
+You need to set up the Yun for [using AutobahnJS](Arduino Yun AutobahnJS Setup), and have a Tinkerkit accelerometer connected.
 (This is expected on pins 2 and 3 / I2/3 on the Tinkerkit shield.)

-Transfer `accelerometer_yun.js` on the Yun, e.g. by doing
+Transfer `accelerometer_yun.js` onto the Yun, e.g. by doing

 ```console
 scp accelerometer_yun.js root@<IP of your Yun>:~/